danielomesi/danielomesi/README.md

 ## For Your Information

-🧠 I'm currently learning some coding languages by myself
+💡 Currently exploring new technologies and sharpening my coding skills.

-🤔 I'm looking for a software engineer internship position
+💼 Open to full-time software engineering roles.

-💬 Hope to see you looking around at my work
+🔍 Feel free to check out my projects!